gzwplato/LazUnits/README.md

 # Lazarus Units

-Free Pascal and Lazarus IDE units for use on Windows.
+Free Pascal and Lazarus IDE units for use on Windows, but could be easily adapted to other OS platforms.

 1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options